 Successful Proponents will be notified by the Australian Government that it intends to enter into the Project Documents with the Successful Proponent, on terms that are satisfactory to the Australian Government, and on any other conditions set out in other Project Documents.
 The Australian Government may negotiate with Proponents on proposed Project Document departures.
+Departures from the proforma Project Documents that materially increase risk to and administrative burden on the Australian Government are unlikely to be accepted.
 A Proponent is bound by its Bid and, if selected as a Successful Proponent, must enter into Project Documents on the basis of the Bid, subject to any amendments agreed with the Australian Government.

 The selection of a Proponent as a Successful Proponent does not of itself give rise to an express or implied contract between the Successful Proponent and the Australian Government to provide financial support to the Successful Proponent regarding the relevant Project.
-No legal relationship will arise between the Successful Proponent and the Australian Government (regarding the Australian Government providing financial support to the Successful Proponent for the relevant Project) until such time as a binding contract (in the form of the finalised Project Documents) is executed by the parties.
+No legal relationship will arise between the Successful Proponent and the Australian Government (regarding the Australian Government providing financial support to the Successful Proponent for the relevant Project) unless and until such time as a binding contract (in the form of the finalised Project Documents) is executed by the parties.
 The Australian Government, including the Minister, is under no obligation to enter into a contract with a Successful Proponent or any other person.
 This paragraph is without prejudice to the tender process contract formed between the Australian Government and a Proponent pursuant to Section 4.1 of these Tender Guidelines and the Process Deed Poll.